 In working with merchants, I have experienced Magento Open Source supporting stores that transact tens of millions of dollars in online revenue.
 However, over time as merchants broaden and grow their respective businesses including scaling their online offerings, they face the decision to upgrade to Magento Commerce (formerly Magento Enterprise Edition).
-I collected opinions, did some research, and below share my personal opinion on the top 5 reasons it might be time to upgrade from Magento Open Source to Magento Commerce.
+I collected opinions, did some research, and below share my personal opinion on the top 5 reasons it might be time to perform Magento 2 upgrade from Open Source to Commerce.

 Magento Open Source features